 How Can I Have My Sleep Apnea Treated?

-Luckily, a qualified sleep dentist is trained and equipped to effectively treat sleep apnea so patients can get the rest they need.
+Luckily, a qualified sleep dentist is equipped to effectively treat sleep apnea so patients can get the rest they need.
 They may recommend addressing the issue with an oral appliance, a CPAP machine, or another treatment.
 However, you may also be able to help reduce your sleep apnea symptoms at home by:

 - Sleeping on your side to reduce pressure on your trachea